Football and the Harsh Reality of the European Dream

 ❌ Clubs don’t sign players to be nice, they want ROI

-❌ Perhaps Africa isn’t as different in terms of talent as other territories
+❌ No country is different in terms of talent as other territories

 🛂 Visas: many deals collapse because of paperwork